 The secondary growth of plants increase in stem thickness and it is due to the activity of the lateral meristems, which are absent in herbs or herbaceous plants.
 There are two types of lateral tissues involved in secondary growth, namely, vascular cambium and cork cambium.

 In the primary stage, a layer of meristematic plant tissues is sandwiched between vascular tissues- primary xylem and phloem.
 This layer is not continuous but appears as patches.
 On maturity, these patches develop and separate the vascular tissues.
 This tissue is called vascular cambium.
 They form the cambial ring in plants.

-An active cambial ring initiates differentiation of new cells; numerous cells are formed towards the center and periphery regions.
-The cell in the center, mature into secondary xylem while the periphery cells mature into the secondary phloem.
-Depending on the activity of the cambial ring, two types of woods are formed- spring/early wood and winter/latewood.
-These two together constitute the annual ring in a tree.
+An active cambial ring initiates differentiation of new cells; numerous cells are formed towards the centre and periphery regions.
+The cells in the centre, mature into secondary xylem while the periphery cells mature into the secondary phloem.
+Depending on the activity of the cambial ring, two types of woods are formed- spring or earlywood and winter or latewood.
+These two kinds of wood together constitute the annual ring in a tree.

+In woody plants, cork cambium is the outermost lateral meristem.
 Cork cambium, also called phellogen, is another meristematic tissue developed in the cortex region.
 Due to the cambial ring activity, the outer layers such as cortex cells and epidermis get crushed.
 This is the time when the cork cambium develops as a new protective layer.
 Cork cambium starts to differentiate cells and form outer cork (phellem) and inner secondary cortex (phelloderm).
 Phellogen, phellem, and phelloderm, all together make up the periderm.
-Non-technically, the secondary phloem and periderm are collectively called as the bark of a tree.
+Non-technically, the secondary phloem and periderm are collectively called the bark of a tree.